Last Updated on June 22, 2026 by Daniel Globe

 Alaska Airlines Terminal at LAX

-Alaska Airlines operates from Terminal 6 at Los Angeles International Airport (LAX), where you’ll find all departures at gates 60 through 69.
+Alaska Airlines operates from Terminal 6 at Los Angeles International Airport (LAX).
+You’ll find departures at gates 60 through 69.

-You can check in on Level 2, with domestic counters open from 4:00 am to 10:30 pm, so you’ve got a wide window to move on your own schedule.
+You can check in on Level 2.
+Domestic counters stay open from 4:00 am to 10:30 pm, so you have a wide window to plan around.

 Alaska Airlines Departures at Terminal 6

-You can head to Level 2 for check-in, where Alaska’s counters open daily for domestic flights from 4:00 am to 10:30 pm.
-If you want a faster start, use the self-service kiosks to handle your departure procedures quickly and move through the terminal with more freedom.
+Head to Level 2 for check-in, where counters open daily for domestic flights from 4:00 am to 10:30 pm.
+International check-in runs from 4:30 am to 11:00 pm.
+If you want a faster start, use the self-service kiosks to print your pass and tag bags in minutes.

 Alaska Airlines Arrivals and Baggage Claim

-When you land at LAX, Alaska Airlines arrivals are handled at Terminal 6 on Level 1, where you’ll find baggage claim areas 61, 62, and 63.
-You can move straight from the gate area to the baggage claim zone and reclaim your time.
-For oversized items, head near Claim 62, where staff direct larger bags and gear with less hassle.
-If you’re arriving internationally, customs, immigration, and passport control also sit on this level, so your path stays simple and clear.
+When you land at LAX, Alaska Airlines arrivals come into Terminal 6 on Level 1.
+You’ll find baggage claim at areas 61, 62, and 63.
+For oversized items, head near Claim 62, where staff handle larger bags and gear.
+If you’re arriving internationally, customs, immigration, and passport control also sit on this level.

 | Area | What you’ll find |